 Symptoms are variable and range from asymptomatic to significant pain and locking (suggesting loose body formation).
 Joint effusions and synovitis are often present.

-The exact etiology is uncertain, with the majority of cases thought to be the result of trauma 4.
+The exact etiology is uncertain and controversial, with the majority of cases thought to be the result of trauma 4.
 In up to 40% of cases, patients give a history of trauma as the inciting event 3.
 Other postulated causes include 4:

 Many joints can be affected, but typical locations include:

-- knee: femoral condyles are most common site accounting for ~95% of all cases: see osteochondritis dissecans of the knee
+- femoral condyles are most common site accounting for ~95% of all cases: osteochondritis dissecans of the knee

 - talus: osteochondritis dissecans of the ankle